How to Make Zucchini Noodles with or without a Spiralizer

 Pictured recipe: Simple Vegan Pesto Zoodles

 Raw zucchini noodles are made by spiralizing, slicing or peeling fresh zucchini into thin strands or ribbons.
-Some zoodles are slender and thin like spaghetti; others may be flat and broad like pappardelle, even lasagna.
+Some zucchini pasta noodles are slender and thin like spaghetti; others may be flat thin strips like fettuccine or broad like pappardelle, even lasagna.

-Zucchini noodles are often used in place of traditional flour pasta with sauces like marinara, pesto and Alfredo.
+Zucchini noodles are often used in place of traditional pasta made with flour using spaghetti sauce, pesto and Alfredo.
 They can be added to dishes such as stir-fries or quiches to cut calories and increase the filling factor.
 They can even be stirred into soups at the last second to become delicate, silky "noodles."

 Small or medium zucchini are better for making zoodles.
 Large zucchini have watery cores filled with seeds.